BigDigits multiple-precision arithmetic source code

 t_bdTest.c

-A selection of tests that (should) test every function in the bd library at least once.
+A selection of tests that tests most functions in the bd library at least once.
 Uses assert checking to catch errors.

 t_bdRSA.c

 Generates a new 1025-bit RSA key pair and tests both the RSA encryption and signing operations on random data blocks.
 It carries out decryption using both the inversion and the CRT methods and compares the time taken.
-The example callback RNG function shown is a bit of hack using the insecure stdlib rand() function.
+(We use 1025 bits to test the generator for odd numbers.)

 t_bdRSA1.c

 A variant on t_bdRSA.c.
 This example takes a short message from the command line and encrypts it in the RSA encryption block using PKCS1-v1.5 encoding and a freshly-generated 1024-bit RSA key.
-The callback RNG function uses the new bdRandomBits function.
+Again, this just tests the functions.
+You could re-write this to use a fixed RSA key pair.

 t_bdDSA.c